nsacyber/HTTP-Connectivity-Tester/docs/Connectivity Object.md

 # Connectivity object

 The [Get-HttpConnectivity](./Get-HttpConnectivity.md) cmdlet returns a Connectivity object.
-The object has a number of properties for troubleshooting connectivity issues.
+The object has properties for troubleshooting connectivity issues.
+The connectivity object, or an array of connectivity objects, can be passed into the [Save-HttpConnectivity](./Save-HttpConnectivity.md) cmdlet to save the object to a JSON file.

 | Property Name | Property Type | Description |
 | --- | --- | --- |